axel-springer-kugawana/iwb_serenity/docs/css/components/forms.md

 ## Error messages

-Fields can contain error messages (e.g. to show validation error related to the input value).
-Declare a tag containing those messages with the `field__error` class.
+Fields can contain error messages (e.g. to show validation errors related to the input value).
+Declare a tag containing these messages with the `field__error` class.
 The error message is prefixed by a "danger"-type icon.

 <div class="sd-example">
     <div class="field">